ryu-highabusa/COMDATsamba/README.md

 # CREDITS AND THANKS
- Very little of the knowledge here is my own, I'm building on top of the works of others and I am very grateful for everything they've shared.
+ Very little of the knowledge here is my own, I'm consolidating and building on top of the works of others and I am very grateful for everything they've shared.

 Shoutouts to
 ### DEE4DOA